jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 1. Mathematically understand the difference between **Ordinary v.s.
 Generalized** Linear Models (GLM) & why we are using GLM to build time-series forecasters.
 2. Explore the concept of "going Bayesian" (Bayes' Theorem), the benefits from doing so & the extended philosophy behind it.
 3. Break down the mathematics of FBProphet.
-4. Build our own version in Python with additional flexibility & creative concepts added, utilizing **PyMC3** instead of *Stan* (like fbprophet does) as backend sampler.
+4. Build our own version in Python with additional flexibility & creative concepts added, utilizing **PyMC3** instead of *Stan* (like fbprophet does) as backend sampler (since I am not yet super fluent in Stan by the time I write this post).

+---
 ---

 ## 1. The Superiority of Generalized Linear Models